Searching for classic New England? Our list of the best things to do in Woodstock, VT will help you find it.

 Learn About Glassblowing

 Glassblowing is a popular art in New England.
 There are many workshops that offer demonstrations, tours, and even lessons.

-A really nice place to see glass blowing in action is at Simon Pearce.
-This glassware shop is a whole complex, with an elegant shop, a glass blowing studio, and a bar and restaurant.
+A really nice place to see glass blowing in action is Simon Pearce.
+This place features an elegant glassware shop, a glass-blowing studio, and a bar and restaurant.

 Head downstairs first to see the glass blowing in action.
-Several artisans were at work at once on our Saturday afternoon visit.
+Several artisans were at work during our Saturday afternoon visit.
 Though the room is hot and bright, these blowers seemed perfectly relaxed and happy, creating beautiful glass works with ease.

-You can step through onto the balcony and enjoy the refreshing breeze off of the nearby covered bridge.
-Simon Pearce has a beautiful view of this classic bridge and a tumbling waterfall.
+You can step through onto the balcony to enjoy the refreshing breeze and a view of the nearby covered bridge and tumbling waterfall.

-Should you choose to dine in the restaurant, try to get a table overlooking the falls if possible.
+Should you choose to dine in the restaurant, try to get a table overlooking the falls!